-It stemmed from multiple conversations with leaders who told me they were craving teams that were more innovative, communicative, (respectfully) outspoken, dynamic and cohesive.
-They were frustrated with team meetings filled with automatic agreement (to their ideas) or, even worse, silence.
+Over the years I've found myself in multiple conversations with leaders who are craving teams that are more innovative, communicative, (respectfully) outspoken, dynamic and cohesive.
+They have grown frustrated with team meetings filled with automatic agreement (to their ideas) or, even worse, silence.

-They told me they wanted robust conversation, constructive feedback, new ideas and collaboration.
-And would someone please disagree with them, or suggest a better way, just once?
+They dream of robust conversation, constructive feedback, new ideas and collaboration.
+Oh, and will someone please disagree with them, or suggest a better way, just once?

-Because I don’t work with executive leaders only.
-I also work with employees.
-The very people, these leaders speak of.
-I’m immersed in regular conversations with them also.
+I don’t work with executive leaders only.
+I also work with members of their team.
+The very people these leaders speak of.

-Some tell me they do not speak up in meetings.
-They are not comfortable putting forth their ideas, sharing concerns or fears, offering feedback, admitting they don’t understand something or admitting they made a mistake.
+When someone I'm working with confides they do not speak up in meetings, and I ask them why, they tell me they are not comfortable putting forth their ideas, sharing concerns or fears, offering feedback, admitting they don’t understand something or confessing to a mistake.
 They fear saying the 'wrong thing'.
-They are fearful of failure, which prevents risk taking.
+They are scared of the perceived, or very real, consequence of failure.

 Clearly, although I was not aware of it at the time, I did not feel psychologically safe at work.

-Does your team feel psychologically safe at work?
+Does every member of their team feel psychologically safe at work?

 What is psychological safety?